vhuynen/GCP-Retreive-Offline-Refresh-Token/README.md

 <img src="https://github.com/vhuynen/GCP-Retreive-Offline-Refresh-Token/blob/master/screenshot/Consent%20Screen.JPG" width="50%">
 </p>

-- Step 2, press on the button `Exchange authorization code for tokens'
+- Step 2, press on the button `Exchange authorization code for tokens`
 - Then, you retrieve an Access Token and the golden Refresh Token !

 ```